balancer/code-review/rate-providers/TollgateChronicleRateProvider.md

 ## Conclusion
-**Summary judgment: **
+**Summary judgment: SAFE**

 This rate provider should work well with Balancer pools.
 The oracle providing the rate data has various guardrails in place ensuring the integrity of the rate being provided.
 The `owner` of the rate provider has the capability to revert the call to `getRate`.
-However this potential revert scenario is guarded behind a Multisig of [1/4] for reth and [2/6] for GBP.
+However this potential revert scenario is guarded behind a Multisig of [2/6] for reth and [2/6] for GBP.